nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Adding participation for a student in a lesson

-1. Adding participation for a student in a lesson while the full lesson list is being shown.
+1. Adding participation for a student in a lesson while the expanded lesson list is being shown.

     1. Prerequisites: List all lessons using the `listlesson` command.
 There must be at least one lesson existing in the lesson list.